active volcano

 Volcanic ejecta from Mt.
 Asama are thickly deposited in Oiwabara in Karuizawa Town and Kaikoen in Komoro City.
 These are pyroclastic flows that erupted from the Pleistocene to ancient times.

-The local people call this U-shaped juvenile river valley “Tagiri landform” because many of the valleys are used as rice paddies.
+The U-shaped river valleys in their infancy are mostly covered with rice paddies, which is why they are called “takiri landforms” by the locals.
 The landforms known as “Tagiri landforms” can be found at the foot of Myoko Volcano in Niigata Prefecture and in the central Ina Valley, including the Ootagiri, Nakatagiri, and Yotagiri Rivers.
 Inadani’s Tagiri landforms were formed by the erosion of a fan-shaped landform and differ in origin from those at the foot of Mount Asama.

 Snow form on Mt.
 Asama

-Here, the thick snow cover has melted, and the remaining snow creates white patterns on the black mountain surface.
-The name “Nobori-Koi” (climbing carp) was given to this area because of the resemblance of its patches to carp, a specialty of Saku.
+Asama is the only mountain in the Saku region where snow patterns can be seen.
+Here, the thick snow cover has melted, and the remaining snow creates white patterns on the black surface of the mountain.
+The name “Nobori-Koi” (climbing carp) is derived from the resemblance of the patches to carp, a specialty of Saku.